Barbara’s Stage 4 DLBCL Non-Hodgkin’s Lymphoma Story

 It made sense.
 It seemed astronomical that they had come up with this solution, all the studies and the work that went behind it.
 The whole idea of it was pretty amazing.

 Actually, the same cancer center has a Fred Hutchinson Research Center, and they were heavily involved in CAR T. Jeff Bezos actually donated the money for the CAR T suite and their own doctors.
 I sort of left the care of my regular oncologist, and I was now in the care of the CAR T research scientist oncologist.

 »MORE: Immunotherapy FAQ

 Can you explain the CAR T process?

 First of all, they go over side effects very thoroughly, which is a little bit scary because there can be some life-threatening side effects.
-The fact that we lived more than an hour from the hospital required us to live closer, and it was quite an expense to rent an apartment in Seattle for one month.
+The fact that we lived more than an hour from the hospital required us to live closer, and it was quite an expense to rent an apartment in Seattle for a month.

-You had to be 15 minutes from the hospital, which would have been University of Washington, because as soon as you get a fever, they want you there right away.
+You had to be 15 minutes from the hospital — which would have been University of Washington — because as soon as you get a fever, they want you there right away.
 It’s life threatening.

 I need to back up a little bit to the process of removing your T-cells.
 They can do it with veins in your arm if you’re young, healthy and have huge veins in your arm.
 Unfortunately, I didn’t.

 They put a tube in your neck, which again, was a procedure but not a really painful procedure.
 It was short.
 It didn’t take long.
-All I can say about it is It was awkward, because you’ve got this tube sticking out of your neck.
+All I can say about it is it was awkward, because you’ve got this tube sticking out of your neck.
 You have to have it there like overnight.
 I just slept on the couch with pillows propping my head up and managed to get some sleep.

 It’s sort of like a kidney dialysis, where they transfer your blood through a machine.
 They actually take your blood cells out, they go through a machine, it removes your T cells, and then it puts your blood back in.
 It’s an all-day process.